 The Congress shall have the power:

-(1) To provide for the national security and defense of the nation, insure energy and food independence, secure the international borders, regulate environmental or public health, issues that affect two or more States or to carry out international agreements, and to eradicate or control harmful non-native species and diseases.
+(1) To provide for the national security and defense of the nation, insure energy and food independence, secure the international borders, and to eradicate or control harmful non-native species and diseases.

 (2) To lay and collect fees, duties, imposts, or other non-income taxes to raise revenue necessary to pay the debts, provide for the common defense, and carry out the duties of this Federation.
 But no bounties or funding shall be granted from the Treasury to fund any private or public subsidies, safety, health care, pensions, retirement, welfare, or entitlement programs (except where stated elsewhere in this Constitution) nor shall any duties or taxes on importations be laid to promote or foster any branch of industry or agriculture, and all fees, duties, imposts, and taxes shall be uniform throughout the nation.